-Effective Engagement.
+Effective Outreach to the Public.
 Outreach is a critically important strategy for all agency goals.
 Through the Program Support account, our outreach efforts focus primarily on the use of our website, the production and distribution of materials, and the use of social media as vehicles for communication.
 We support outreach intended to educate applicants, grantees, and the general public.
 Additionally, we provide technical assistance that encourages accessibility in arts programming for older adults, veterans, people with disabilities, and people who reside in institutions.
-In FY 2022, the agency evolved its strategy from "outreach" to "engagement," and finding ways to build trust and long-lasting relationships with communities whose access to NEA funding, programming and resources has been limited by ethnicity, geography, economics and disability.
+In FY 2023, the agency continued its engagement with communities nationwide and finding ways to build trust and long-lasting relationships with communities whose access to NEA funding, programming, and resources has been limited by ethnicity, geography, economics, and disability.